lewagon/dotfiles/01-Ruby/06-Parsing/Optional-02-Your-First-Scraper/README.md

 How did it work?

-The `search` method takes a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Selectors) and look for all HTML element in the page matching it.
+The `search` method takes a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Selectors) and looks for all the HTML element in the page that match it.
 Here we used a **class** selector `.card-title` because the [HTML source](https://support.mozilla.org/en-US/questions/873324) was something like: